KarenJoo/social-media-client/README.md

 - Prettier is installed and configured to run on commit > to ensure consistent code formatting
 - ESLint is installed and configured to run on commit > to catch potential issues early
-- Babel is installed and configured for JavaScript
+- Babel is installed and and configured for Javascript
 - Jest is installed and configured for unit testing
 - Cypress is installed and configured for end-to-end testing
 - Husky is installed and configured to run pre-commit hooks